AndreasArvidsson/WinDSP/README.md

 1. Download and install [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable/index.htm)
 1. Set Virtual Cable as your default audio playback device
 1. Configure Virtual Cabel to use the same sample rate as your render device (/properties/advanced)
+1. Configure Virtual Cabel to NOT allow applications to take exclusive control (/properties/advanced)
 1. Configure Virtual Cable to use 7.1 surround (/configure)
 1. Configure WinDSP.json configuration file
 1. Start WinDSP.exe